On the dynamics and integrability of the Ziegler pendulum: Conclusion

 \section{Conclusion}

-The dynamics of a planar double pendulum in the presence of a follower force is considered.
-The system is studied in the case when the governing system of equation can be reduced to a system in a three-dimensional space, and in the general case when the system is considered in a four-dimensional space.
-The following results are obtained: \begin{enumerate} \item It is proved that, in the case of zero stiffness of the spring located in the point of suspension, there exist two-parametric families of periodic solutions (for some values of the mechanical parameters). \item It is shown numerically that the periodic solutions do not fill the whole phase space.
+In this paper, the dynamics of a planar double pendulum in the presence of a follower force has been studied.
+The system has been considered in the case {in which} the governing system of equations can be reduced to a system in a three-dimensional space, and also in the general case in which the system has been considered in a four-dimensional space.
+The following results have been obtained: \begin{enumerate} \item It is proved that, in the case of zero stiffness of the spring located at the point of suspension, there exist two-parametric families of periodic solutions {for some values of the mechanical parameters.
+In particular, this means the integrability of the system. } \item It is shown numerically that the periodic solutions do not fill the whole phase space.
 In particular, some solutions lie on two-dimensional surfaces and the system does not have two independent first integrals defined globally in the space with coordinates $\varphi_1, v_1, v_2$.
-Moreover, the system is not integrable in the sense of the Jacobi theorem if we consider the dynamics in the original (not reduced) phase space $\mathbb{T}^2 \times \mathbb{R}^2$. \item It is shown that in the general case of the Ziegler pendulum when $k_2 \ne 0$ the regular and the chaotic dynamics co-exist in different regions of the phase space. \end{enumerate}
+Moreover, the system is not integrable in a broad sense in the whole phase space if we consider the dynamics in the original (unreduced) phase space $\mathbb{T}^2 \times \mathbb{R}^2$. \item It is shown {numerically } that, in the general case of the Ziegler pendulum in which $k_2 \ne 0$, regular and chaotic dynamics coexist in the phase space. \end{enumerate}

 Let us briefly discuss the above results and outline some possible directions of further research.
-First, let us note that we make the conclusion on the integrability of the system without explicitly presenting the required set of the first integrals.
-We only prove that there exist periodic solutions for the system and, therefore, the system can be locally integrable.
-Moreover, there is a strong evidence that these local first integrals cannot be continued to the whole phase space.
-It might be interesting to understand this result deeper: to the best of our knowledge there are no other mechanical systems that are integrable in one part of the phase space and not integrable, or integrable in another sense, in the rest of the phase space.
+First, we note that we infer integrability of the system without explicitly presenting the required smooth functions of the first integrals.
+We only prove that there exist periodic solutions for the system and, therefore, the system can be integrable locally in some region of the phase space. {However, this local integrability should not be confused with the local existence of first integrals which is guaranteed by the flow-box theorem: in contrast to the flow-box theorem, we prove the existence of topologically non-trivial trajectories of the systems considered, the periodic solutions, and these solutions fully cover the region where the system is integrable. } Moreover, there is strong evidence that these local first integrals cannot be lifted to the whole phase space. {Note that some similar effects have been discovered recently in the dynamics of the so-called omnidisk \cite{kilin2023dynamics}.